 Thanks for reading the 25 Days of Giving series.
 We’re “unwrapping” posts on various aspects (some well known, and some more obscure) of charitable giving each day through Christmas.

 I know what you’re thinking…a bargain sale means discounts on stuff at the store.
 But, I’m talking about a different kind of sale—a useful charitable giving tool/technique.

 Bargain sales can be a useful charitable giving tool/technique.
 A bargain sale is a transaction in which a donor receives less than the full market value of property transferred to the charity.
 The transaction is treated as part sale, part gift, with the donor’s basis allocated proportionally between the gift amount and the sale amount.

 Simple example of a bargain sale

-Remember, all Iowans are unique and have unique legal and tax issues.
+Remember, all Iowans are unique and have individual legal and tax issues.
 Consult your own professional advisor for personal advice.
 Questions?
-Contact me at any time via email (email@example.com) or by phone (515-371-6077).
+Contact me at any time via email (firstname.lastname@example.org) or by phone (515-371-6077).